Here are our customers’ top questions. Check the dropdown headings for more questions and answers!

 $30 per student

-An annual per-student registration fee of $30 is required for Private and Group Classes (Parent-tot classes do not require a registration fee).
-Registration is valid for 12-months from the time of payment and covers all lessons scheduled with SwimKids.
-Registration Fees are not transferable.
+The annual registration fee of $30 is required for Private and Group Classes (Parent-tot classes do not require it) on a per-student basis.
+This non-transferable registration is valid for 12-months from the time of payment and covers all lessons scheduled with SwimKids.

 What other fees can be incurred by accounts?